karanysingh/Technocrats_Task1/README.md

 # Technocrats_Task1
-detection.py - for detecting a green ball
+working detection.py - for detecting a green ball 1)Conversion to HSV
-1)Video Capturing using opencv
+2)separation of green colour
+3)separating of circles using HOUGH CIRCLES